 The security of your environment shouldn’t depend on whether you’re looking in the right place at the right time.
 While active visual means such as dashboards, emails, tickets, and chat messages are a vital part of security event monitoring, they might not get your attention if your eyes are elsewhere.

-Even when you’re focused on the right screen, important events can easily get buried in an overload of information, delaying their processing – or allowing them to be overlooked entirely.
-Your website needs a way to speak up when it’s under attack.
+Even when you’re focused on the right screen, important events can easily get buried in an overload of information, delaying their processing, or allowing them to be overlooked entirely.
+Your website/web app needs a way to “speak up” when it’s under attack.

 Now, imagine if potential website attacks or blocked requests announced themselves as clearly and recognizably as your phone’s custom text-tone for your best friend.
 As you go about your busy day, you’re always aware of the events you care about as they happen.
 Even if your attention was momentarily diverted from your screen, you’d get alerted in real time and could still respond quickly, saving valuable time.

-To be clear, this passive, auditory type of event monitoring is currently only a theoretical capability – and will by no means replace active, visual means any time soon.
+To be clear, this passive, auditory type of event monitoring is currently only a theoretical capability, and will not replace active, visual means any time soon.
 Rather, auditory delivery of security events will evolve to become a valuable complement to the tools most security teams already rely on, adding a real-time, eyes-free dimension to the rich information and workflows currently in use, and targeting specific events so that only the most urgent or important ones trigger a sound.

 When your SOC can hear hackers coming